muhammadarbazhere/Git-Demo/README.md

 If we want to to add a repo which is on another person's account  <br/>
 then we can fork that repo
 by forking that repo,                 <br/>
-it will be added directl
+it will be added directly on our github account.